Schrecker-Family/Website/docs/HellerG1875.md

 ## Emigration to the United Kingdom (1939)

 - **Escape from Prague** – On 3 March 1939, Gabriella escaped Prague just before the Nazi occupation of Czechoslovakia.
-She was on the last flight to “Croyden” (a likely misspelling of Croydon) out of Prague, as recorded by an associate named Bruno.
+She was on the last flight to Croydon out of Prague, as recorded by her son Bruno.
 - **Settlement in London** – She arrived in London, England, and shortly thereafter established residence at 138 Dora Road, Wimbledon, Surrey on 29 September 1939.
 - **Historical context** – The annexation of the Sudetenland in 1938 and subsequent occupation of the rest of Czechoslovakia by Nazi Germany prompted many Czech citizens to flee.
 The United Kingdom became a refuge for numerous political exiles during the early years of World War II.